+You’re looking for the solutions for hair problems?
 The answer to your hair problems is sitting in the aisles of specialty food shops and you might be ignoring it.
 A single hair strand needs sufficient amount of protein to grow healthy.
-If you are not taking in enough protein, your hair follicles will not receive the adequate dose they need, making them brittle and dry.
+If you are not taking in enough protein, your hair follicles will not receive the adequate dose they need.
 You can get your daily dose of protein from foods such as lentils, fish, eggs, meats, and green peas.
 However, one food product has the highest level of protein among all grain foods.
 This super food is called quinoa.

 There are eight essential amino acids which are the building blocks of protein but the body does not produce naturally so they should be obtained from the foods you eat.
 Quinoa does not only have eight but nine essential amino acids hence it is called “complete protein” by some people.
 All the nine essential amino acids are also present in most meat, but quinoa is a healthier choice as it does not contain cholesterol and saturated fat.
 It is also free from hormones that are known to be found in a lot of commercial meat products.

 While quinoa is now used as the main ingredient in some hair care products, you can maximize the benefits that you can derive from it by incorporating it to your daily diet.
 This way, you will not only have healthy hair but a healthy body as well.
-If you are considering a hair transplant surgery, you are in the right place, contact us today for a free consultation.
+If you are considering a hair transplant surgery, contact us today for a free consultation.